Firstyear/prd-blog/2016/07/16/can_i_cycle_through_operators_in_c.rst

     main(size_t argc, char **argv)
     {
         /*
-         * The syntax for array of fptrs is not obviousl at first.
+         * The syntax for array of fptrs is not obvious at first.
          * int64_t  <<-- The return type
          * (*ops_ptrs <<-- the * signals this array will container pointers
          * [4]  <<-- allocate space for 4 elements.